Syringa vulgaris

 - Flower Description:

-- Inflorescence is a panicle of cymes, conical, usually in pairs, terminal, to 8 in.
-Flowers are numerous, lilac, blue, mauve, lavender, white, pink, fragrant; corolla salverform to 10 mm, waxy, small, 4-lobed; tube with 2 stamens inserted on tube.
+- The inflorescence is a panicle of cymes, conical, usually grow in pairs, terminal, to 8 in.
+Flowers are numerous and may be lilac, blue, mauve, lavender, white, pink, and are highly fragrant.
+They have a tubular corolla with 4 spreading lobes, a short tubular calyx with 4 teeth, a pistil with a single style, and 2 inserted stamens.

 -